|NARFE and Congress|

-As determined in October, federal retirees received a 1.5 percent cost-of-living adjustment (COLA) to their civil service annuities in January 2014, the same increase for Social Security benefits and military retirement annuities.
+As announced in October, federal retirees will receive a 0.3 percent cost-of-living adjustment (COLA) to their civil service annuities beginning in January 2017; the same is true for Social Security benefits and military retirement annuities.

 The new CPI-W figure for October 2016 was 235.732, 0.29 percent higher than the average CPI-W for the third quarter of 2016, which was 235.057 (1982-84 = 100).

 NARFE continues to support strong COLAs based on fair assessments of increases in consumer prices to protect the value of federal annuities from inflation.
 NARFE specifically supports a switch to the Consumer Price Index for the Elderly (CPI-E), which would result in higher COLAs and opposes a switch to the Chained CPI, which would result in lower COLAs.

 FECA COLA’s are determined by a different statutorily-set methodology than the COLA for other federal retirees.
 Benefits awarded under the Federal Employees Compensation Act (FECA) to individuals suffering work-related injuries or illnesses, are adjusted according to each calendar year’s percentage change in the CPI-W (rather than as measured by the change from the highest previous third quarter average).

 Looking ahead to the 2017 FECA COLA, the October 2016 CPI-W figure (235.732) is 2.14 percent higher than the December 2015 CPI-W figure (230.791).